Germany "under pressure" after Mexico World Cup defeat: Kroos

 "They were clever and left room where they could afford to.
 In the second half we were better, Mexico got tired, but we did not score, although there were enough chances for at least one."

-Kroos said Germany now must win their remaining Group F games against Sweden in Sochi next Saturday and against South Korea in Kazan on June 27 to be sure of progressing.
+Kroos agreed with Hummels that Germany now must win their remaining Group F games against Sweden in Sochi next Saturday and against South Korea in Kazan on June 27 to be sure of progressing.

 “We're under pressure now, no question, we have to get six points," he said.